Do you feel the ACID vibe?

 - Platform sneakers or combat boots

-With the ACID Smile Shirt you make a statement – futuristic, wild and unmistakably techno.
+With the ACID Smile Shirt you make a statement – futuristic, wild, and unmistakably Techno.

 What’s next for ACID Techno?